gummyBear-Index/KitchenFox/README.md

 [Demo Site](https://kitchenfox.site/)

 ## Overview
-KitchenFox, an Android and iOS mobile app, helps you visualize your kitchen's inventory and recommends recipes based on what you have.
+KitchenFox, an Android and iOS mobile app, helps you visualize your kitchen's food inventory and recommends recipes based on the ingredients you have.

-Users can keep track of their groceries and produce using the barcode scanning tool.
-They can easily update and delete items that are no longer desired and or expired.
+Users can keep track of their produce and grocery items by entering items into their invetory via scanning an items barcode scanning tool.
+They also can manually enter, update, and delete items that have been consumed.

-Our team's mission is to optimize people's daily lives by providing a simple tool that reduces food waste by keeping track on inventory items.
+Our team's mission is to help people reduce their food waste by keeping track on inventory items.
 Cook your favorite ingredients with ease!

 ![overview_image](./docs/images/kf-previews.png)